OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 In cell C1, run the function `=CONTOSO.STOCKPRICESTREAM("MSFT")`.
 You do not have to specify the caller because it only serves to hold the callback function, `setResult`, which passes data form the function to Excel to update the cell value.

 ## Next steps
 You’ve completed the custom functions add-in tutorial.
-For more information about custom functions, check out [this overview article](../excel/custom-functions-overview.md).[TODO format like Ops, make a button]
+To learn more about custom functions, read [this overview article](../excel/custom-functions-overview.md).

 > [!div class="nextstepaction"]
 > [Overview of Custom Functions](../excel/custom-functions-overview.md)